Magnogen/Magnogen/README.md

 ### [🌐 Weber](https://github.com/Magnogen/Weber)

-A way to make websites using a slightly different method, compiles to weblangs.
+A way to make websites using languages like Markdown and JSON, compiles to weblangs.

 ### [⚛️ Elements](https://github.com/Magnogen/Elements)